How to end a while loop in Python

 Get started with Replit

-It writes the code, tests for errors, and deploys your app.
+Replit Agent writes the code, tests for errors, and deploys the app from your instructions.
 Start building with Replit.